 A sketch of the supply chain shows just how unsustainable the current landscape is – for native flora and fauna and for the beef industry, not to mention the companies it supplies with meat.
 It also reveals the good news: when retailers and food products companies collaborate with processors and government agencies, they can change the landscape of beef production.

-It’s time to switch the focus – from deforestation-free ranches to deforestation-free states or regions.
+It’s time to switch the focus – from deforestation-free ranches to deforestation-free states or regions (typically called the “jurisdictional approach).
 In this new system, entire political jurisdictions tighten their laws, toughen enforcement and offer worthwhile economic incentives for sustainable ranching in order to eliminate deforestation within their borders.
-Zero deforestation zones mean entire landscapes are protected because there are no more cracks to fall through.
+Focusing on jurisdictions means entire landscapes are protected because there are no more cracks to fall through.
 This system takes cooperation between government and private sectors: Companies up the supply chain commit to sourcing from jurisdictions that have effectively halted deforestation, opening up new markets for ranchers and processors both.
 Jurisdictions earn access to international programs and funds that connect ranchers with resources for improving their land’s health and keeping their herds productive – so they have no need to clear new pastures.

 Lever or Link, You’re Part of the Solution